Banu Cennetoğlu: 1 January 1970 – 21 March 2018 · H O W B E I T · Guilty feet have got no rhythm · Keçiboynuzu · AS IS · MurMur · I measure every grief I meet · Taq u Raq · A piercing Comfort it affords · Stitch · Made in Fall · Yes. But. We had a golden heart. · One day soon I’m gonna tell the moon about the crying game, 2018

 Cennetoğlu's most recent work is a 128 hours and 22 minutes long film work that comprises an unedited archive of all the digital images the artist has amassed between June 2006 and March 2018.
 The film features all the photographs and videos the artist took, the images she received on his phone and email, all of her video works, their documentation, exhibitions, as well as images from her private life.
 Considered as an act of "vulnerability and rebelliousness", the work is an investigation of collective histories through the images the artist has collected over 12 years.
 The title was inspired by Clarice Lispector's The Hour of the Star, a novel with thirteen subtitles separated by or's.

 Exhibitions

-Selected group exhibitions include Musée cantonal des Beaux-arts, Lausanne (2022); Kunsthalle Wien, Vienna (2020); Ständehaus, Kunstsammlung Nordrhein-Westfallen, Düsseldorf (2019); Liverpool Biennial, Liverpool (2018); Stories of Almost Everyone, Hammer Museum, Los Angeles (2018); 3rd Berlin Herbstsalon, Maxim Gorki Theater, Berlin (2017); documenta14, Athens and Kassel (2017); It is Obvious from the Map, Redcat, Los Angeles (2017); The Restless Earth, Fondazione Nicola Trussardi, Milan (2017); … und eine Welt noch, Kunsthaus Hamburg, Hamburg (2016); Burning Down The House, 10th Gwangju Bienniale, Gwangju (2014); Frozen Lakes, Artist's Space, New York (2013); Manifesta 8, Murcia (2010); The Pavilion of Turkey at the 53rd Venice Biennale (2009); 3rd Berlin Biennale (2008); 1st Athens Biennale (2007); and 10th Istanbul Biennale (2007).
+Cennetoğlu co-represented Turkey at the 53rd International Venice Biennale with Ahmet Öğüt in 2009.

 In February 2024, Cennetoğlu, alongside artist Pilvi Takala, released a statement regarding her decision to join Strike Germany and withdraw from her solo exhibition at Neuer Berliner Kunstverein e.V., which was scheduled to open in June 2024.
 The artists cited that the institution "declined to accommodate an artistic gesture we proposed, which aimed to align with the collective solidarity with Palestine."

 The artist is represented by Rodeo Gallery, based in London and Piraeus.